 \$ \$

-National Aviation Authority (name)
+National Aviation n Authority (name)

-(State)

-SAFA
+(S tate)

+S AFA

-Ramp Inspection Report
+Ramp Insp ection Report

 No

 Source: RI

 Date: Place:

 Local time: :

 Operator: AOC Number:

 State: Type of Operation:

 Route from: Flight Number:

 Route to: Flight Number:

 Chartered by Operator: (where applicable) Charterer's State:

 Aircraft Type: Registration marks:

 Aircraft Configuration: Construction Number:

 second State of Licensing: (where applicable)

 Findings:

 Code / Std / Ref / Cat / Finding Detailed Description

 Class of actions taken: Detailed Description

 3(d) Immediate operating ban

 □ 3(c) Aircraft grounded by inspecting NAA

 □ 3(b) Corrective actions before flight ation

-3(a) Restriction on aircraft flight oper 2 Information to the Authority and Operation
+□ 3(a) Restriction on aircraft flight operation

 □ 1 Information to Captain

-Additional information (if any)
+Additional info ormation (if any)

+]

 Inanastara' nomen av sumbara

 Inspectors' names or numbers:

 This report represents an indication of the intended flight. or what was found on this occas ion and must not be construed as a determination that the aircraft is fit for

 - Data submitted in this report can be subject to changes for correct wording upon entering into the SA AFA database.